MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 2. Repeat these steps until the UEFI version is **694.2938.768.0** or later.
 3. If you still do not see the updated UEFI after multiple attempts, check **Update History** and look for any instances of failed firmware installations.
 You may need to reset your device (**Settings** > **Update & security** > **Reset device**).

-## Download Surface UEFI Configurator and Surface Hub software & drivers
+## Download Surface UEFI Configurator and Surface Hub 2 Drivers and Firmware

 On a separate PC:

 - Download and install Microsoft [Surface UEFI Configurator](https://www.microsoft.com/download/details.aspx?id=46703) from Surface Tools for IT.
 (Surface UEFI Configurator cannot be run on Surface Hub 2S, while Windows 10 Team is installed).
-- Download Surface Hub software & drivers Windows Installer .MSI package to be applied when installing the new operating system.
+- Download Surface Hub 2 Drivers and Firmware Windows Installer .MSI package to be applied when installing the new operating system.

 ## Prepare SEMM certificate